-Academic year 2019 - 20 020 The three headings enable you to den strategies. nonstrate how you are usi ng the Pupil Premium to improve cl assroom pedagogy, provide targeted l suppor t and support whole school i.
-Quality of teaching for all Action Intended outcome What is the evidence and rationale for this choice?
+The three headings enable you to demonstrate how you are using the Pupil Premium to improve classroom pedagogy, provide targeted support and support whole school strategies.

+i.
+Quality of teaching for all

+Action Intended outcome What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
-All class teachers to be very aware of PP/Disadvantaged students through highlighting on SIMS and Mint class.
-Continue to develop the 'your notes' function of Mint calls and encourage staff to share useful tips to support the progress of PP/Disadvantaged students via the General Notes section of Mint Class.
+All class teachers to be very aware of PP/Disadvantaged students through highlighting on SIMS and Frog.
 Broaden the functions to include a vulnerability rating that will support the detailed support needed for vulnerable PP/Disadvantaged students.
 Staff teaching files and tracking info to require PP/Disadvantaged students to be highlighted.
 PP/Disadvantaged students prioritised in all appropriate department and whole school intervention.
-Whole School CPD regarding intervention strategies for To raise the achievement of PP/Disadvantaged students.
+Whole School CPD regarding intervention strategies for PP/Disadvantaged students.
+To raise the achievement of PP/Disadvantaged students.
 Generic strategies for all students in Years 7 - 11.
 Ofsted 2013: "Where schools spent the Pupil Premium funding successfully to improve achievement, they ensured that class and subject teachers knew which pupils were eligible for the Pupil Premium so that they could take responsibility for accelerating their progress " All teaching files contain information regarding PP/Disadvantaged students to ensure that planning and teaching to support Disadvantaged/PP students is in place.
 Disadvantaged/PP student planning is evidenced during Learning Snapshots, Lesson Observations and deep dives.
 Faculty Action plans detail the tailored support for PP/Disadvantaged students in each Faculty/department.
-STH RSF December 2019 during Facult Monitoring and Evaluation review.
+STH December 2020 during Faculty Monitoring and Evaluation review.
 Ongoing review as part of the Teaching and Learning strategy.
+COVID pending.